|Volume 35 #2||September/October 2018|

 1 We can deconstruct the skill into four areas:

 Learn the five footwork steps.
-Practise sufficiently to avoid forming bad habits which are challenging to unlearn.
+Practise steps accurately to avoid forming bad habits which are challenging to unlearn.

 Learn 25 frequent formations that are components of a dance, amongst those listed here:

-Learn phrasing: the ability to dance the steps in time with the music and perform a formation within the defined phrase of music and to transition smoothly from one formation to the next; and covering: awareness of our position relative to the other dancers, in order to synchronize matching movements and clearly define the pattern of the dance.
+Learn phrasing: the ability to dance the steps in time with the music and perform a formation within the defined phrase of music and to transition smoothly from one formation to the next; and covering: awareness of our position relative to the other dancers, in order to clearly define the pattern of the dance and synchronize matching movements.

 Learn dancing with the entire brain: intellectual and emotional.